[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 Phew, that got long, didn’t it?
 So after all this, after all the things I no longer believe about hierarchical polyamory, what do I believe now?

-I think when we talk about hierarchical polyamory, we have to be very clear what we are talking about.
+I think when we talk about hierarchical polyamory and how hierarchy shows up in poly relationships, we have to be very clear what we are talking about.
 Do I think it is ever okay for someone who is outside of a relationship – including another partner or metamour – to have as much or more control over it than the people within it?
 No, I do not.

 However, I don’t think that means we have to default to absolutely structureless, boundary-free chaos, either.
 It’s perfectly possible to build relationships and polyamorous networks with structures and agreements that work to meet everyone’s needs without disempowering or disenfranchising any members.

-I also think that what some people might term “rules” can be perfectly fine and even healthy, up to a point.
-However, I also think that anything we could consider a sensible and ethical rule is probably more accurately called a relationship agreement since it should be flexible, adaptable to circumstances, renegotiable if necessary, and open to the input of everyone it affects.
+I also think that what some people might term “rules” can be perfectly fine and even healthy.
+However, a sensible and ethical rule is something we should really probably call a relationship agreement.
+It should be flexible, adaptable to circumstances, renegotiable if necessary, and open to the input of everyone it affects.

-As such, we all have a responsibility to behave with compassion, integrity, and to try to live up to our ethical standards.
-We also have to accept that we are all human, we make mistakes, and we deserve grace to learn, grow, and become the best possible versions of ourselves.
+We all have a responsibility to behave with compassion, integrity, and to try to live up to our ethical standards.
+We also have to accept that we are all human.
+Mistakes are inevitable and we deserve grace to learn, grow, and become the best possible versions of ourselves.

-So conclusions, if there are any to be drawn from all this?
+So what conclusions can we draw from all this?
 Fundamentally, I now believe two things:

-1. That the actions we take in polyamory impact not only ourselves but usually our partners, often our metamours, and sometimes our wider polycule or network.
-We all have a responsibility to be kind and thoughtful, to honour our agreements and commitments, to tell the truth, and to give each other space to make mistakes even as we’re doing our best.
+1. That the actions we take in polyamory impact not only ourselves but usually our partners.
+They also often impact our metamours and our wider polycule or network.
+We all have a responsibility to be kind and thoughtful, to honour our agreements, and to tell the truth.
+We should give each other space to make mistakes even as we’re doing our best.

 2. That nobody should be controlling a relationship that they are not in.